 Here I’m talking about the River Spirit Casino and Hard Rock Casino, but we’ll cover those more in detail below.

 These Tulsa casinos offer both slot machines and table games, such as blackjack, 3-Card poker, Ultimate Texas Hold’em and the alike.
-There’s also craps, albeit it in the form of cards, rather than dice.
+There’s also craps (with dice) and roulette.
 The two major casinos require you to be 21 years or older to play, and all of these are tribal, or Indian casinos open 24 hours a day.

 With 102 casinos in Oklahoma, there are plenty of opportunities to gamble in the area, however many of these are small, slot-only joints in non-descript buildings and aren’t really destination casinos.

 As such, this article only covers casinos very close to Tulsa, and not the many surrounding Indian casinos with longer drives, such as those 40 or miles away in Okmulgee, Hominy, Bartlesville, or ones like the Stone Wolf Casino in Pawnee, 47 miles to the west.

 (The Black star is the River Spirit Casino.
 Purple is the Hard Rock Casino, while Orange represents the Osage Casino Tulsa)

 Located 10.5 miles south of downtown, the River Spirit is a flashy, contemporary casino/resort situated right on the banks of the Arkansas River.
 Attached, (and under the same roof), is the Margaritaville Casino.

 River Spirit is not only like a real Las Vegas casino, it’s larger than most Las Vegas Casinos.

 It has dice craps and real ball roulette.
 There is no ante on craps, roulette, mini-baccarat or table games at $25 or higher.